simonkoener66/less-css-example/README.md

 ## CSS written in LESS syntax

 This repository is my CSS work example written in LESS preprocessor syntax.
-CSS3 animations and transforms included.
+CSS media queries, CSS3 animations and transforms included.